Ural-Yunusbaev/IBDMig/README.md

 011	2.6	2.4	2.3	2.2	2.2	2.1	2.0	2.1	2.0	2.0	2.3	2.0				2.5
 111	2.6	2.5	2.4	2.3	2.3	2.1	2.2	2.1	2.0	2.1	2.0	1.8	2.1	2.0	2.1	2.5
 </pre>
-Average length of haplotypes for each population and cluster size category.<br>
+Average length of haplotypes for population combinations and cluster size category.<br>
-Rows are populations combinations and columns are cluster sizes.<br>
+Rows are populations combinations and columns are clusters sizes.<br>
 The header of ibdmig.out.cluster_counts is following: <br>
 POPS - populations combinations;<br>
 4-20 - sizes of clusters;<br>